jean-brg/ash/README.md

 For it to run properly, ensure you have set the correct config value for `python-cli-command`.
 To exit the repl, type `ash-exit` or `!!`.

+## Contributing

+Contributions are welcome!
+If you would like to suggest improvements, report bugs, or add features, please follow these steps:

+1. Fork the repository.
+2. Create a new branch for your feature or bugfix.
+3. Make your changes and commit them with clear, descriptive messages.
+4. Push your branch to your forked repository.
+5. Submit a Pull Request from your branch to this repository's main branch.

+Please ensure your code follows the existing style.
+For any questions or discussions, you can open an issue in the repository.

+Thank you for your contributions!

 ## Development
 ### MVP 1:
 - [X] Add parameter substitution